pythonfoo/sudoku/docs/sudoku model/solver.md

 that have different colours, you know that this number is not possible on this cell.
 Another way is to look at the chain it self, when you find two or more cells in the same group, you know that this color cannot be set and solve the whole chain to set all cells of the chain with the other color.

+## Single Chain Rule 2 (not implemented)

+This rule is shared with 3D Medusa (at this moment there is no plan to implement the Medusa solver).
+Here you are looking for one nubmer at a time.
+You check all block that have the number only twice and color them in two different coulurs.
+When you build the whole graph but found multiple numbers with the same colour in the same block you eliminate all of them.